Superflashsam/Amplify-AI/testsprite_tests/tmp/prd_files/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the project or create a feature branch from the upstream repository
+1. Fork the Project
-2. Create your branch (`git checkout -b feat/readme-update`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Follow Conventional Commits for all commits (e.g., `docs: update README with setup and config`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to your branch (`git push origin feat/readme-update`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request against `main` with a clear title, detailed description, labels, and any linked issues
+5. Open a Pull Request

 ---